ballerina-platform/module-ballerina-log/README.md

         ./gradlew clean test

-3. To build the module without the tests:
+3. To build the package without the tests:

         ./gradlew clean build -x test